spcrepeau/Docker-Stack/general_apps/README.md

 ### Notes

-* Requires "user: UID:GID" field and does not support PUID and PGID environment variables.
+* Rootless: Uses "user: UID:GID".
-* Setup reverse proxy for this app.
-Also add the default websocket fields.
+* Reverse Proxy: Setup reverse proxy for this app in DSM and also add the default websocket fields.
+* Notifications: Connect to mobile app.
+* Authentication: Built-in.

 ## homepage